angela1C/Programming-and-Scripting-Project/README.md

 Table II in Fisher's paper is entitled *Observed means for two species and their difference (cm.)*
 This table displays the means for each of the 4 measurements for the Iris-Versicolor and Iris-Setosa species.
 It also shows the differences between the Versicolor means and the Setosa means for each of the 4 measurement variables.

-I want to try and get the same information in Table 2 of Fisher's paper.
+I will try  to get the same information as in Table 2 of Fisher's paper.
-Table II.
-Observed means for two species and their difference(cm.)

 ### Indexing and Filtering the data set